S-M-J-I/GPU-programming/README.md

-# Triton Programming & Tensara Problems
+# GPU Programming & Tensara Problems

 This repo contains the [tensara](https://tensara.org/) and triton GPU programming problems done by me.
 Some code may be unoptimized, as I'm investigating the world of GPU programming.
 Feel free to contribute for learning purposes.